Meteor-Community-Packages/meteor-autocomplete/README.md

 This behavior is demonstrated in the example app.

-##### Simple Autocompletion
+##### Whole-field (Tokenless) Autocompletion

-If you only need to autocomplete over a single collection and want to match the entire field, specify a `rules` array with a single object where `token` is the empty string: `''`.
-This is a little janky, but it works - you can offer any suggestions for improvement [here](https://github.com/mizzao/meteor-autocomplete/issues/4).
+If you only need to autocomplete over a single collection and want to match the entire field, specify a `rules` array with a single object and omit the `token` argument.
+The behavior for this is a little different than with tokens; see the [demo](http://autocomplete.meteor.com).

+Mixing tokens with tokenless autocompletion is unsupported and will probably result in unexpected behavior.

 ##### Server-side Autocompletion and Text Search Engines